Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   transports and to outline recommendations for data handling for operators of DNS privacy services.

-* To introduce the DNS Recursive Operator Privacy (DROP) statement and present a framework to assist writers of a DROP statement.
-A DROP statement is a document that an operator should publish which outlines their operational practices and commitments with regard to privacy, thereby providing a means for clients to evaluate both the measurable and claimed privacy properties of a given DNS privacy service.
+* To introduce the Recursive operator Privacy Statement (RPS) and present a framework to assist writers of an RPS.
+An RPS is a document that an operator should publish which outlines their operational practices and commitments with regard to privacy, thereby providing a means for clients to evaluate both the measurable and claimed privacy properties of a given DNS privacy service.
 The framework identifies a set of elements and specifies an outline order for them.
-This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice as to the contents.
+This document does not, however, define a particular privacy statement, nor does it seek to provide legal advice as to the contents.

 A desired operational impact is that all operators (both those providing